Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

 However, these are more challenging to install correctly.
 Because there’s no give to the material, every measurement and every drilled hole needs to be exact.
 Metal fenders may also be heavier than other options.

 Carbon fiber mudguards are a newcomer on the scene.
-If you can find one, they offer carbon’s famous durability and flexibility.
+If you can find some, they offer carbon’s famous durability and flexibility.

 These can last as long as metal at a fraction of the weight.
 However, they are vulnerable to cracking if improperly fitted.
 Some carbon fiber fenders are exceptionally long, offering a rider a lot of protection from driven water and grit.